Testament (band): Reunion of "classic lineup" and The Formation of Damnation (2005–2010)

-Lead guitarist Alex Skolnick and bassist Greg Christian were two of the three members of the "classic" The Legacy lineup to rejoin the band in 2005.
+Lead guitarist Alex Skolnick and bassist Greg Christian were two of the three members of the "classic" Legacy lineup to rejoin the band in 2005.

 In May 2005, it was announced that Testament would be doing a brief European reunion tour – known as the "10 Days in May Tour" – featuring the "classic lineup" of Billy, Peterson, Skolnick and Christian, with drum duties shared between John Tempesta and Louie Clemente.
 After the success of the initial tour dates, Testament announced more dates in the U.S., Europe, and Japan with the classic lineup.
 Later that year, Skolnick also toured the East Coast with Trans-Siberian Orchestra.
-The band went on to release a live DVD and CD from the tour entitled Live in London.
+The band went on to release a live DVD and CD from the tour, entitled Live in London.
 In interviews on the DVD, Eric Peterson expressed his desire to record the follow-up to The Gathering with the "classic" Testament lineup.
 He also stated that Skolnick had begun writing songs for a new album.
 Chuck Billy was very vocal about how happy he was to have Skolnick, Christian, Clemente, and Tempesta in the band once again, and hoped to maintain a stable lineup going forward.
 Also in 2005, Testament's long-out of print documentary Seen Between the Lines was released on DVD for the first time.

 Testament played for the first time in the Middle East at the Dubai Desert Rock festival in March 2006.
 Other notable bands that performed at the Desert Rock festival were Iron Maiden, Megadeth, Reel Big Fish and 3 Doors Down.

 In July 2007, the band played a show at the Jaxx Nightclub in Springfield, Virginia, with Paul Bostaph filling in on drum duties.
 It was later confirmed that Bostaph would be officially returning to the band to record a new album.
 The band debuted a new song at that show titled "The Afterlife", which they also played at Earthshaker Fest.